Are you searching for a new job?

-4.2.
-Accessing the hidden job market within your existing network
+4.2 Access the hidden job market within your existing network

 Networking is a timeless strategy where knowing a person can be to your advantage, indeed can open doors for you.
 Let’s say you are searching for a new job, and you know someone from your sporting club, church, service club or neighborhood that works in that industry.
 You could approach that person and discuss your decision to change career.
 Just one connection that introduces you to the right people or tells you about possible opportunities within an organization could be pivotal to your career move.

 Of course if you don’t know anyone in your proposed new field you need to spend time where they congregate so you can get to know them.
 Join an association, go to social functions, play a sport or anything that it takes to get to know people in any industry.
 Connections with people are often the key to successful career change.
-So, network – Connect with people.

-4.3.
-Accessing the hidden job market by introducing yourself
+4.3 Access the hidden job market by introducing yourself

 Another alternative is to approach organisations and introduce yourself, in person or by telephone.
 There may not be a specific job which they are currently advertising but if a company gets an impressive résumé from you demonstrating all the attributes they are seeking within their business, and you have impressed them when you made contact with them, you could well be the person they call when a job vacancy does arise.